ThomasPiergiovanni/oc_p8/README.md

         django_heroku.settings(locals())

-NB: This statement ius purely when deploying the app on Heroku server.
+NB: This statement is purely when deploying the app on Heroku server.

 ### 3.8.
 Apply DB migrations.
 Run migration to setup the DB correctly.